Skip to Content

 Step 3: Put your multimeter in diode mode.
 The display should read OL (open loop), which means there’s no electric current path.

 Step 4: Grab the multimeter leads (red and black ones) and place them touching the two sides of the fuse.
 It doesn’t matter which prong goes where.
-You may switch the lead sides, and the results would be identical.
+You may switch the lead sides, and the results will be identical.

 If the multimeter reads “OL,” the fuse is dead.
 But if the meter reads zero and there’s also an accompanying beep sound from the meter (not all multimeters beep), the fuse is operational.